-Let clock function be expressed in terms of the Hamiltonian, H=T+V, where T refers to the electron's ground state energy and V to the energy required to raise it to a higher energy level.
-If we increase the potential of the atomic clock by placing it in a higher gravitational potential it will cause a corresponding change in the Hamiltonian $\delta$ that may be expressed as follows,
+It is possible to measure increased clock rate due to a gravitational potential of as little as one millimeter, and experimentalists have hypothesized that there is no minimum distance, and that clock rate changes are continuous with respect to changes in gravitational potential.
+To express the idea formally we describe clock function in terms of the Hamiltonian, H=T+V, where T refers to the electron's ground state energy and V to the energy required to raise it to a higher energy level.
+However, clock experiments show that if we increase the potential of the atomic clock by placing it in a higher gravitational potential it will cause a corresponding increase in the Hamiltonian $\delta$ that may be expressed as follows, where $\delta$ may be made arbitrarily small because there are no "fundamental limitations" to changes in clock rate in response to continuous changes of the gravitational field.
+In non-relativistic quantum mechanics the Hamiltonian operator corresponds to discrete values of a system's energy spectrum, the eigenvalues, and continuous change does not occur.

-$$H=T+V+\delta$$ 3)
+$$H=T+(V+\delta)$$ 3)